bpiper91/team-profile-generator/README.md

 ## Testing

 The application includes four test files for the class objects.
-You'll need to run `npm install jest` to install the node module Jest, then run `npm run test` to initiate the tests.
+If you haven't yet, you'll need to run `npm install` to install the dependencies (including Jest, which is used for testing), then run `npm run test` to initiate the tests.

 ## Contact